Coquitlam vs Port Moody Comparison

 Craig Johnston

-I have spent the last 5+ years helping Coquitlam move-up buyers and sellers get from where they are to where they want to be — without the panic of owning two homes at once or selling under value.
+I have spent the last 47+ years living in Coquitlam, 9+ years on Burke Mountain, helping move-up buyers and sellers get from where they are to where they want to be — without the panic of owning two homes at once or selling under value.
 I work the Tri-Cities every day: Burke Mountain, Heritage Mountain, Heritage Mountain, and the rest of Coquitlam’s move-up neighbourhoods.

 If you want a straight read on your timing, pricing, or move-up strategy, the fastest next step is a short call.